Know your rights

 • Physical, mental and emotional wellbeing

 Wellbeing applies to all areas of life.
 This is why our approach is to understand all your views and circumstances.
-We will always check how our assesment on your eligible needs can have an impact on your wellbeing.
+We will always check how our assessment on your eligible needs can have an impact on your wellbeing.

 Prevention